Learn about the best automotive CRM software options and their primary use cases in our independent editorial review for automotive companies.

 Here are key metrics to include in a campaign performance report:

 Once you’ve finished putting your CRM report together, you can download it to share with other key decision makers in your organization, either via email or as a printout.
 This will render it a static report that can be used in deeper analyses of ongoing sales trends.
+A better way to share your report is by saving it right to your dashboard, where it will continue presenting up-to-date activity.

 CRM software is a sales tool, but the value of CRM reporting is not limited to sales teams, nor should it be.
 CRM reporting provides a holistic view of how a business is performing.
 Thus, it’s important for various departments across an organization to have access to these reports so they can make decisions that will ultimately benefit their team and the business at large.